 Leica M10-P vs Panasonic G5

 The Leica M10-P and the Panasonic Lumix DMC-G5 are two digital cameras that were announced, respectively, in August 2018 and July 2012.
-The M10-P is a fixed lens compact, while the G5 is a rangefinder-style mirrorless.
+The M10-P is a rangefinder-style mirrorless, while the G5 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M10-P) and a Four Thirds (G5) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Panasonic provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.